Need to secure cloud access in your school district, but not sure where to start?

 Cloud access security is a term that may not be familiar to everyone.
 Securing cloud access deals with access control and threat detection in cloud applications such as G Suite or Office 365.
 Information security managers secure cloud access in two kinds of cases:

 What Does It Mean To Secure Cloud Access?

 Cloud access security covers issues such as risk assessment, policy violations, shadow cloud applications, and account misuse.
-Unlike a firewall, it concerns itself with application-specific policies and the actions of apparently legitimate users to protect your data (not just your network perimeter).
+Unlike a firewall, cloud access secutity concerns itself with application-specific policies and the actions of apparently legitimate users to protect your data (not just your network perimeter).
 It is a critical part of building a zero-trust cybersecurity strategy.

 The difference is important.
-As more organizations move to the cloud, access to email, files, and databases needs to be secured within the cloud environment, as well as on entry and exit.
-Weaknesses in security aren’t limited to malware, phishing, and other types of external malicious threats.
+As more organizations move to the cloud access to email, files, and databases need to be secured within the cloud environment, as well as on entry and exit.
+Weaknesses in security are not limited to malware, phishing, and other types of external malicious threats.
 Incidents also include risky use of accounts, malicious mobile apps, and more.
-This type of activity will not be caught with traditional firewalls alone.
+These types of activities will not be caught with traditional firewalls alone.

 How To Secure Access To Your District’s Cloud Apps

 An appliance or software service that manages cloud access security is called a cloud access security broker or CASB.
 This term covers a variety of approaches.

 Deployed as a reverse proxy, a CASB sits in front of one or more cloud services.
-All access to the accounts and resources which use the proxy go through it.
+All access to the accounts and resources which use the proxy go through the CASB.

-A different CASB approach has emerged and proven to have advantages: cloud application security.
+Cloud application security is a newer approach to the analyst-coined term CASB that has many advantages.
 Cloud application security uses the API of SaaS applications, rather than an agent or proxy.
 This approach offers several benefits:

-- Greater speed to set up and efficiency
+- Greater speed for set up and efficiency

 - No impact on network performance or end-user experience